-An open esophagectomy, or esophageal resection, is a type of surgery in which some or all of the esophagus is removed.
+An open esophagectomy, or esophageal resection, is a type of surgery in which a part of the esophagus or the entire esophagus is removed.
 The lymph nodes near the esophagus and the stomach may also be removed during this operation.

-An open esophagectomy does not refer to a single type of procedure.
-It can be performed by many different methods and depends on both the patient’s needs and the surgeon’s experience.
+An open esophagectomy doesn’t refer to a single type of procedure.
+It can be performed by many different methods.
+The method used depends on both your needs and the surgeon’s experience.
 An open esophagectomy can also be part of a treatment for cancer of the esophagus that includes radiation and chemotherapy.

-An open esophagectomy is frequently performed to treat early-stage cancer of the esophagus, before the cancer has spread to the stomach or other organs.
-It can also be used to treat esophageal dysplasia, a precancerous condition of the cells in the lining of the esophagus.
+An open esophagectomy is frequently performed to treatearly-stage cancer of the esophagus before the cancer has spread to the stomach or other organs.
+It can also be used to treat esophageal dysplasia, which is a precancerous condition of the cells in the lining of the esophagus.

-In the majority of patients who require an open esophagectomy, cancer has already spread to the lymph nodes, stomach, or other organs.
+In the majority of people who need an open esophagectomy, cancer has already spread to the lymph nodes, stomach, or other organs.

 An open esophagectomy might also be performed if you have other conditions that make the passage of solid food and liquids into the stomach uncomfortable.
 Conditions requiring this procedure include:

 - swallowing of caustic, or cell-damaging, agents such as lye

 - complicated muscle disorders that prevent the movement of food to the stomach

 - a history of unsuccessful surgery on the esophagus

 The procedure is performed in a hospital or clinic operating room with a general or thoracic surgeon.